 FAQ’s about Groin/Pubic Pain in Pregnancy

-As I said above — it hurts because of the hormone relaxin, is allowing that symphysis pubis to expand and the muscles/ligaments around there are stretching.
+As I said above — it hurts because of the hormone relaxin, which is allowing that symphysis pubis to expand and the muscles/ligaments around there are stretching.

 Besides actually pulling a groin muscle, if your pelvis twists as it separates it can make your inner thigh hurt a LOT.

 Again, small amounts or bouts of pain are normal.
 I’d recommend using a pillow between your legs while you sleep to help with this.
-But, if it’s impinging on your ability to lift your legs or function in regular activities, talk with your doctor — a pelvic support girdle might help!
+But, if it’s impinging your ability to lift your legs or function in regular activities, talk with your doctor — a pelvic support girdle might help!

 How do you relieve pregnancy groin pain:

-- You can use LIGHT heat (nothing much more than “warm” as the baby is very close to your pelvis) >> I have a whole post on heating pads in pregnancy
+- You can use LIGHT heat (nothing much more than “warm” as the baby is very close to your pelvis) >> I have a whole post on heating pads in pregnancy.

 - Use a pillow between your legs when you’re laying on your side.

-- USe a pelvic girdle after discussing it with your doctor.
+- Use a pelvic girdle after discussing it with your doctor.

 What Causes Symphysis Pubis Dysfunction:

-- If your baby is super low (called a low station)
+- If your baby is super low (called a low station) — and my baby was HIGH, so these aren’t always true.

 The two sides of your pelvis are held together by a small band of cartilage — during pregnancy, your body releases a hormone called Relaxin that helps that tissue relax (and can also help your baby come out more easily).

-It helped me to think of it more as a dislocation of that joint — that allows extra movement in those areas.
+It helped me to think of it more as a dislocation of that joint — it allows extra movement in those areas.
 It sometimes causes pain in your lower back and sides (as your body tries to keep it together).

 Symphysis Pubis Dysfunction Treatment